informedcitizenry/6502.Net/README.md

 The 6502 was a popular choice for video game system and microcomputer manufacturers in the 1970s and mid-1980s, due to its cost and efficient design.
 Among hobbyists and embedded systems manufacturers today it still sees its share of use.
 For more information, see the [wiki entry](https://en.wikipedia.org/wiki/MOS_Technology_6502) or [6502 resource page](http://6502.org) to learn more about this microprocessor.

 The 65C02 is an enhancement to the 6502, offering some improvements, including unconditional relative branching and a fix to the infamous "indirect jump page wrap" defect.
-It was notable in the market as the CPU for the Apple IIc and IIe home computers, as well as the NEC TurboGrafx-16 game system.
+It was notable in the market as the brains behind the Apple *II*e and Apple IIc home computers, as well as the NEC TurboGrafx-16/PC Engine game system.

 The W65C816S (or 65816 for short), is a true successor to the 6502, a fully backward compatible 16-bit CPU.
 It is mostly known for powering the Apple IIgs and the Super Nintendo game console.
 ## Legal